wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
+= 2.1.6 =
-2.1.2 * Lot of modifications to increase speed and reliability for crewating staging sites
+2.1.6 * * Fix: Additional checks to ensure that the root path is never deleted